WorldVistA/docker-vista/README.md

    This test installs java, retrieves a zip file of a github repo and makes a VistALink connection.
 This test does take a few seconds to complete and modifies the installed packages of the system.
-It also needs to have 2 environemnt variables defined: accessCode and verifyCode.
+It also needs to have 2 environment variables defined: accessCode and verifyCode.
 These should be a valid access/verify code of a system manager user that has access to VistALink